Skill Demand Index

 Salary data for Business Administration is still accumulating.

-The most common pairings are Resource Management, Project Management, Resource Allocation, SaaS Environment, Salesforce.
+The most common pairings are Problem-Solving, Communication, Microsoft Office, Account Management, Sales Experience.
 Strengthening these alongside Business Administration improves your fit across more positions.

-Top roles: Other.
-Other positions have the highest demand at 100% of all Business Administration jobs.
+Top roles: Other, Marketing, Sales.
+Other positions have the highest demand at 50% of all Business Administration jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.